 Are you fascinated by photography?
 Crazy for collage?
 Drawn to drawings?
 Take note of the subject matter that captures your attention.
 Do you just love landscapes?
 Or is still life painting your thing?
 Do you lean toward the figure or are you intrigued by portraiture?
 What about abstraction?
 Is there specific style or idea that you find you are always coming back to?

 For example, say you find yourself gravitating toward abstraction.
 That’s great!
 But that’s still a broad category.
 Maybe you would like to collect artists from a particular region?
 Do you keep coming back to paintings that share a particular style, technique. subject matter, or idea?
 For example, I find that I am drawn toward contemporary abstract paintings that use a layering technique.
-In this case, I used Artwork Archive’s discovery platform to look for paintings, but you can really browse any large, online gallery site.
+In this case, I used Artwork Archive which is a great resource to discover new work and let’s you check out an artist’s website, follow him or her on social, or even reach out directly.

 Linda Fischer’s painting Outskirts of the City (shown above) incorporates geometrical elements, mark-making, and masking techniques to achieve an expressive, but still nicely balanced composition.
 Fischer says of her work, “Many layers reveal fragments.
 I add and remove paint creating a history meant to be explored, and felt thru the use of scale and texture.
 The layers like life itself, need history to tell the story.”
 This piece in particular, she says tells a story about the lockdowns and the events of the last year, and the “let me out, let me out” that many of us can relate to.